ucarbonregistry/Project-227/README.md

 Ginni International Ltd. (GIL) is a public limited company engaged in the production of high-quality textile products.
 It is located at Neemrana, Dist.
 Alwar, Rajasthan.
 The project activity involves the installation of the biomass-fired boiler with a cumulative capacity of 25 TPH and a 15 lakh kCal/hr thermic fluid heater (thermopack) to meet the thermal energy demand.

+Ginni International Ltd. (GIL) is a public limited company engaged in the production of high-quality textile products.
+It is located at Neemrana, Dist.
+Alwar, Rajasthan.
+To meet the thermal load, it operates 3 boilers and a thermic fluid heater as mentioned in Tables 1 & 2.
+The date from which all the boilers and heaters were put into service or successful operation is taken as the date of commissioning.
+The 4TPH and 8TPH are used as a standby boilers when 13 TPH boiler goes for shutdown and/or routine maintenance.
+The project activity aims to meet the thermal energy (steam) requirement & displace GHG emissions by utilizing biomass as fuel in the boilers and thermopack (different agro-residues are used in place of fossil fuel in the boiler)

 ______
 CoUs issued: 11/05/2023
 MR Period 01